 Government and Non-Governmental-Organizations made several attempts to “get rid of” street dogs on the streets and beaches of Mauritius.
-It caused a moderate out-cry on social media, when pictures and videos showed that “officials” threw dogs into vans and strangled them cruelly in masses, clearly visible to their buddies which were next in line to be killed.
+It caused a moderate out-cry on social media when pictures and videos showed that “officials” threw dogs into vans and strangled them cruelly in masses, clearly visible to their buddies which were next in line to be killed.

 There is a program in place to neuter strays.
 Not much seen or heard of this during our stay on Mauritius, as hundreds of stray dogs populate the less touristy places of the island.
 The posh resorts have their own ways to get rid of animals on their properties.
-You won’t even see many insects and in consequence birds, as hotels spray pesticides weekly to enable a pleasant stay for the spoiled tourist without mosquitoes.
+You won’t even see many insects and in consequence, birds, as hotels spray pesticides weekly to enable a pleasant stay for the spoiled tourist without mosquitoes.

 Famous for its reputation as Africa’s least corrupt country, Mauritius was up to last year a figurehead.
-Unfortunately the latest developments show that even the island of Mauritius isn’t safe of graft and nepotism.
+Unfortunately, the latest developments show that even the island of Mauritius isn’t safe of graft and nepotism.

 There where power and money wipes out democratic processes, the downfall of equality and freedom begins.

-Hopefully the residence of Mauritius will throw a stick in the wheel of these unfortunate developments.
+Hopefully, the residence of Mauritius will throw a stick in the wheel of these unfortunate developments.

-Apart from all the merely unison positive “soup” of reviews, I hope that this post adds some flavour and allows to get a more realistic vision of Mauritius.
+Apart from all the merely unison positive “soup” of reviews, I hope that this post adds some flavor and allows to get a more realistic vision of Mauritius.
 Paradises are long gone in this world.

-Mauritius needs tourists (and residents), who speak-up their mind and ask for responsible tourism, quasi untouched national parks and nature reserves above AND below the water.
+Mauritius needs tourists (and residents), who speak-up their mind and ask for responsible tourism, quasi-untouched national parks and nature reserves above AND below the water.

 Mauritius must protect more coastline and should ban motorboats to save the coral.
 It isn’t enough to confine protection almost exclusively to tiny reserves and islands like Ile aux Aigrettes close to the mainland or Black River Gorge National Park.

-And maybe, if the government cares more about its own people, animals and environment, Mauritius can be a trailblazer among the African countries again.
+And maybe, if the government cares more about its own people, animals, and environment, Mauritius can be a trailblazer among the African countries again.